-The Character RAM is selected when \overline{FL} , A4 and A3 are set to 1,1,1 during a read or write cycle.
+The Character RAM is selected when FL, A4 and A3 are set to 1,1,1 during a read or write cycle.
 The Character RAM is a 8 by 8 bit RAM with each of the eight locations corresponding to a digit on the display.
 Digit 0 is on the left side of the display and digit 7 is on the right side of the display.
 Address lines, A2-A0 select the digit address with A2 being the most significant bit and A0 being the least significant bit.
 The two types of data stored in the Character RAM are the ASCII coded data and the UDC Address Data.
-The type of data stored in the Character RAM is at stored in the Character RAM is at stored in data bit D6-D0.
+The type of data stored in the Character RAM is determined by data bit, D7.
+If D7 is low, then ASCII coded data is stored in data bits D6-D0.
 If D7 is high, then UDC Address Data is stored in data bit D3-D0.